terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 ```

 Either token will grant the same abilities as the account used to run the above script.
 Note, however, that the deprecated
-token may not work in recent VCD versions.
+token may not work in recent Vcloud versions.

 Using a token produced by an org admin to run a task that requires a system administrator will fail.